colgrave34/colgrave34.github.io/Linux Lighthouse/vps_post-install.md

 This is the software that automatic updates your machines when you're using Debian based systems (Ubuntu, etc...)
 [AutomaticSecurityUpdates](https://help.ubuntu.com/community/AutomaticSecurityUpdates)

-If you are using RHEL, CentOS, AlmaLinux, RockyLinux for fedora.
+If you are using RHEL, CentOS, AlmaLinux, RockyLinux or Fedora.
 [DNF Automatic](https://dnf.readthedocs.io/en/latest/automatic.html)
 [Fedora Wiki AutoUpdates](https://www.fedoraproject.org/wiki/AutoUpdates)
 If you are using openSUSE